soundpaint/rp2040pio-docs/future-work.rst

   OSR occurs whilst autopull is enabled, as specified in Sect.
 3.5.4.2.
 “Autopull Details”.

+* Generate a warning when instruction “WAIT 1 IRQ x” is used with an IRQ flag presented to the interrupt controller (cp. warning in Sect.
+3.4.3.
+“WAIT”).

+* Generate a warning when a client application writes to a read-only register of the register facade, or when reading from a write-only register.

 * Maybe add tooltips in timing diagrams with descriptive / explanatory text for all of those warnings.